GREAT-WHU/RoadLib/README.md

 * Global poses for geo-registering.
 The global poses could be obtained by fusing GNSS and odometry (VIO for example).
 See the global estimator in VINS-Fusion for reference.

 In all the tests, we assume the body frame to be **left-forward-up** and the camera frame to be **right-down-forward**.
 Modifications might be needed if you are using a different setup.

+## About the viewer perfomrance
+The handcrafted legacy OpenGL viewer works fine on my Windows, but the performance is very poor on my WSL2.
+If you have any ideas or solutions, please contact me.

 ## Limitations
 The obvious limitation of the project is that it only focuses on the road markings.
 We hope to support other road instances (like poles, signs) in the future.